- This event has passed.

 LARRY RAYBURN, MA, is a Jungian analyst practicing in Santa Fe, New Mexico and a member of the C.G.
 Jung Institute where he is currently president.
 He is also a senior training analyst of IRSJA.
 Larry is interested in male psychology, particularly that of boys and the father, and in the theories of play and psychic energy.
 He has presented and taught on the alchemical opus contra naturam, or work against nature, as expressed in the flow and counter-flow of human life, the natural world, and clinical practice.

 BILL KOTSCH, PhD, is the recent past-president of the C. G. Jung Institute of Santa Fe and a member of IRSJA.
 He is a licensed clinical psychologist in the state of New Mexico practicing in Santa Fe and Taos.
 He earned his PhD from Vanderbilt University, and served as Admissions Director and Senior Faculty at the Chicago School of Professional Psychology.
 He completed his analytic training at the Chicago Institute.
 Dr. Kotsch is currently serving on the Executive Committee of the IAAP and is the Director of the Advanced Studies Program of NMSJA.

-Everyone who registers will receive access to a recording of the program after the event.
+Everyone who registered will receive access to a video recording of the lecture one-week after the event.

-NOTE: You must attend in-person to receive CEU credit.
+NOTE: You must attend live — in-person or via Zoom — to receive CEU credit.